 Today, these beginnings have been built on and Shaker design does offer variety in terms of colour and finishing touches but the basics have stayed the same.

 Wood is the dominant material in Shaker kitchens but be careful not to tip the scale to ‘vintage’ or ‘country’ style.
 Choose a simple design with square doors with an inset panel and, if you have it painted, go for a matte finish.

 Any furniture should follow these lines too.
 Spindle-back wooden chairs and a simple square or round table are what you’re looking for.
 You’ll even find you can get bar stools that fit this look, too.

-Of course, when considering simple kitchen ideas, you don't necessarily have to follow the Shaker style bible to the letter.
+Of course, you don't necessarily have to follow the Shaker style bible to the letter.
 In today's kitchens, an element of the classic design lends a heritage feel, but also creates a scheme neutral enough for you to put your own style stamp on a space.